Hisar (city): Mughal era

 When Babur invaded India in 1524–1526, Hisar was part of Ibrahim Lodi's empire.
 In the battle of Panipat in 1526, Babur sent prince Humayun, who succeeded in defeating the army of Ibrahim Lodi.
 Babur handed over the city of Hisar to Humayun as a reward for his success on his first military expedition.
 In 1540, Hisar came under the control of Sher Shah Suri when he defeated Humayun but Humayun took it back in 1555 and assigned it to Akbar.
-During Akbar's reign (1556–1605) Hisar became once more a place of considerable importance.
+During Akbar's reign (1556–1605), Hisar once again became a place of considerable importance.
 The city remained under the rule of Mughals until 1760.

 British era

 Hisar was occupied by George Thomas, an Irish adventurer, in 1798.
-The arrangement continued until 1801 when Thomas was driven out by the Maratha confederacy.
-A French officer, Lt.
-Bourquian, controlled these areas on behalf of Marathas.
-He is said to have rebuilt the towns of Tohana and Hissar.
+The arrangement continued until 1801 when Thomas was driven out by the Sikh-Maratha-French confederacy.
 The region came under the rule of British East India Company in 1803 and remained a part until the Indian Rebellion of 1857 when Muhammad Azim and Rao Tula Ram conquered it away for a short period.
 The company sent forces under General Van Cortlandt, who defeated Azim and Tula Ram on 16 November 1857.
 Between 1803 and 1879, the British constructed a 4,000-km-long Great Hedge of India, for levying the customs duty on salt and sugar, that ran through Hisar and Hansi.
 Hisar became a municipality in 1867.

-For their participation in first war of independence, the Chaudharys and Lambardars of villages who participated in rebellion were also deprived of their land and property, including 368 people of Hisar and Gurugram were hanged or transported for life.
-The city remained as a major center of the Indian independence movement from the rebellion of 1857 until the independence, as many national leaders visited the city during the movement such as Lala Lajpat Rai in 1886, Subhas Chandra Bose in 1938, and Jawaharlal Nehru in 1946.
+For their participation in First War of Independence, the Chaudharys and Lambardars of villages involved in the rebellion were deprived of their land and property.
+This included 368 people from Hisar and Gurugram who were either hanged or transported for life.
+The city remained as a major centre of the Indian independence movement from the rebellion of 1857 until the independence, as many national leaders visited the city during the movement such as Lala Lajpat Rai in 1886, Subhas Chandra Bose in 1938, and Jawaharlal Nehru in 1946.